 All the card and paper we use is responsibly sourced, to help limit deforestation.
 We purchase FSC® and PEFC certified paper and card.
 These certifications ensure forests are responsibly managed and ensure chain of custody, which means that the paper we use is from that source.
 Our product cartons and gift boxes also use Carbon Balanced Paper through World Land Trust to further reduce their environmental impact.

 We will continue to use 100% sustainably sourced card and paper.

 We’ve never used harmful plastic microbeads in any of our scrubs or polishes and are proud to have successfully lobbied the UK government, alongside Greenpeace and Fauna & Flora International, to BanTheBead.

 We’ve been leading the way in demonstrating that fantastic scrubs don’t need microbeads – Neal’s Yard Remedies was the first UK brand to be certified with the Look for the Zero logo, showing that we use zero plastic our products.
 Instead we use natural exfoliants, such as ground apricot kernels or rosehip seeds.

 Find out what else we have done to help protect our oceans here.

 Freshwater is a limited resource and requires valuable resources to make it safe to use – and we take active steps to limit our freshwater use.
-We have a water recycling system at our eco-factory, which recycles approximately 1 million litres of water every year.
+We have a water recycling system at our eco-factory, which recycles up to one million litres of water every year.
 Greywater from manufacture and rainwater goes towards non-sanitary uses such as flushing toilets.
 This accounts for around 10% of our water use and we intend to remain at 10%, even as our production grows.
 Another step we take to reduce our freshwater use is to aerate appropriate sink taps at our eco-factory.
-We also fund freshwater availability projects, most recently rainwater collection tanks for our suppliers of tea tree in Kenya.
+We also fund freshwater availability projects, most recently rainwater collection tanks for our suppliers of tea tree oil in Kenya.